datanav/docs/technical/crmoffice-salesforce.rst

      - Salesforce Data Type

-Crmoffice Contacts to Salesforce Contact
+CRMOffice Contacts to Salesforce Contact
 ----------------------------------------
-Every Crmoffice Contacts will be synchronized with a Salesforce Contact.
+Every CRMOffice Contacts will be synchronized with a Salesforce Contact.

-Once a link between a Crmoffice Contacts and a Salesforce Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a CRMOffice Contacts and a Salesforce Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Crmoffice Contacts and a Salesforce Contact:
+The following properties are synchronized between a CRMOffice Contacts and a Salesforce Contact:

 .. list-table::
    :header-rows: 1

-   * - Crmoffice Contacts Property
+   * - CRMOffice Contacts Property
      - Salesforce Contact Property
      - Salesforce Data Type
    * - directPhone